Amsterdam/design-system/README.md

 # License

 This project is free and open-source software licensed under the [European Union Public License (EUPL) v1.2](LICENSE.md).
-Documentation is licensed as [Creative Commons Zero 1.0 Universal (`CC0-1.0`)](https://creativecommons.org/publicdomain/zero/1.0/legalcode)
+Documentation is licensed as [Creative Commons Zero 1.0 Universal (`CC0-1.0`)](https://creativecommons.org/publicdomain/zero/1.0/legalcode).
+Applying design elements from this project is strictly prohibited for organisations that are not part of the Municipality of Amsterdam.

 For information about proprietary assets in this repository, please carefully read the [NOTICE file](NOTICE.md).